olllll/getdata/README.md

 **Step 3** is formed by commands to rename the variables programmatically so they have clear and readable names.

-We use sub() and gsub() to remove parenthesis and "-", rename some parts of the name ("Acc" to "Accelerometer", etc), specify that -x, -y and -z refer to axis and "t" and "f" to time and frequency, and remove blank spaces and substitute them for "_".
+We use sub() and gsub() to remove non-alphanumerical characters such as "-", parenthesis or whitespaces, rename some parts of the name ("Acc" to "Accelerometer", etc), specify that -x, -y and -z refer to axis and "t" and "f" to time and frequency.

 Running colnames(filtered) returns a vector of 68 strings.
-The first two correspond to subject and activity (no changes made here), the other 66 follow the synthax: Domain_TypeOfMeasurement_Source_Measurement(mean/SD)_axis, i.e, colnames(filtered)[3] is "Time_Body_Accelerometer__MEAN_X_axis".
+The first two correspond to subject and activity (no changes made here), the other 66 follow the synthax: DomainTypeOfMeasurementSourceMeasurement(mean/SD)axis, i.e, colnames(filtered)[3] is "TimeBodyAccelerometerMEANXaxis".

 Note that, since we are not explained what we want the data for, it is difficult to find a terminology that could fit all uses.
 In this sense, the terminology chosen respects the intention and logic of the original study, while adding clarity.
 One downside of this method is that resulting names are long, but on the other hand, IDEs like RStudio allow easy access to all the variables.
 If you wanted to access filtered$Time_Gravity_Accelerometer_MEAN_Y_axis, you could just type "filtered$T" and then press TAB to cursor up-down through the menu.
 Also, if at some point this data is needed in some other form (i.e, just the Frequency domain variables captured from the accelerometer) you should be able to subset them.
 If you need to graph a variable, you could use a temporal alias that fits the graph.